dreamerslab/ci.view/README.md

 ## Demo
 Drop `example_site` folder to your web root, go to http://localhost/example_site/ to see how it works.

+## Documentation
+- There is a syntax highlight version, please see [this post](http://dreamerslab.com/blog/en/codeigniter-view-library/).
+- For chinese version please go [here](http://dreamerslab.com/blog/tw/codeigniter-view-library/).

 ## TODO
 Cache YAML file look up result in the next version.